Mick Fleetwood: Early life

 Abandoning academic pursuits, Fleetwood took up the drums after his parents, recognising that he might find a future in music, bought him a "Gigster" drum kit when he was thirteen.
 His family encouraged his artistic side, as his father composed poetry and was an amateur drummer himself.
-Fleetwood was inspired—as he said at the Brits Awards ceremony in 1989—by Cliff Richard, Tony Meehan, drummer of the Shadows, and for the Everly Brothers.
+Fleetwood was inspired—as he said at the Brits Awards ceremony in 1989—by Cliff Richard, Tony Meehan (drummer of the Shadows), and The Everly Brothers.
 With his parents' support, he dropped out of school at 15 and, in 1963, moved to London to pursue a career as a drummer.
 At first, he stayed with his younger sister Sally in Notting Hill.
 After a brief stint working at Liberty in London, he found his first opportunity in music.